SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 7. Start SAP Commerce running the following commands from the sap-commerce-folder>/installer folder.

     For Unix:

     ```typescript
     ./install.sh -r financial_spa -A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd start
     ```

     For Windows:

     ```typescript
     install.bat -r financial_spa -A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd start
     ```

 8. Verify that SAP Commerce Cloud is working.
 To do this, you can:

-    - Display the Admin Console: <a href="https://localhost:9002" target="_blank">https://localhost:9002 </a> or
+    - Display the Admin Console: [https://localhost:9002](https://localhost:9002) or
-    - Display the Backoffice: <a href="https://localhost:9002/backoffice" target="_blank">https://localhost:9002/backoffice </a> (note that starting the Backoffice for the first time can take 15-20 seconds).
+    - Display the Backoffice: [https://localhost:9002/backoffice](https://localhost:9002/backoffice) (note that starting the Backoffice for the first time can take 15-20 seconds).

 9. Verify that the FSA Spartacus versions of the sample store were created:
     - Display the Backoffice or